- 4 cups water

 - 1/3 cup lemon juice

-- Lemon slices and fresh mint leaves, optional
+- Optional garnishes: pineapple wedges, lemon slices and fresh mint leaves

 - In a large saucepan, bring water to a boil; remove from heat.
 Add tea bags; steep, covered, 3-5 minutes according to taste.
 Discard tea bags.
 Stir in sugar until dissolved.
+Transfer to a pitcher; cool slightly.
 Stir in fruit juices.

-- Transfer to a pitcher.
-Refrigerate, covered, overnight.
+- Refrigerate, covered, overnight.
 Serve over ice.
-If desired, top with lemon slices and mint.
+Garnish as desired.
 Yield: 6 servings.

 Reviews for Pineapple Iced Tea